 Following is a description of each format:

 These clips contain no markings.
-They are priced between $70-$350 depending on clip duration and format.
-In standard definition, we offer NTSC and PAL clips as either AVI or Quicktime DV files, with AVI most commonly used for PC applications, and Quicktime for Apple/Mac applications.
-In high definition, we currently offer both MPEG2 and XDCAM files in many various frame rates.
-The MPEG2 files are usable in both PC and Apple/Mac systems (if not already installed in your edit system, the inexpensive Apple MPEG2 plugin might be required to use these files in Mac systems).
+They are priced between $125-$375 depending on clip duration and format.
+Pricing includes licensing and delivery of the media via download.
+There are no additional fees.
+In high definition (HD), we currently offer both ProRes and XDCAM files in many various frame rates.
+The ProRes files are usable in both PC and Apple/Mac systems.
 The XDCAM files are more restricted in compatibility and are designed primarily for input to Avid and Vegas edit systems, although they should also import into other edit systems equipped with special options.
 As for frame rate and interlacing options, generally the 1080x1920 60i , 24p, and 30p files are used by those editing programs to be broadcast in the U.S., Canada, Japan, or Brazil, while the 1080x1920 50i and 25p files are used for broadcast in Europe and the rest of the world.
 The "i" and "p" designations for these files denote either interlaced or progressive scanning of the image.
+Codecs delivered include your choice of ProRes or XDCAM for HD files.
+ProRes masters are delivered using Apple's ProRes 422 codec, which is 10 bit with an average data rate of 147 megabits/second.
+XDCAM is delivered using Sony's HD422 codec, which is 8 bit with a constant data rate of 50 megabits/second.
 We are open to hearing more suggestions on formats.
-Choices of available formats are limited by download bandwidth constraints, so we generally avoid offering files with data rates higher than 50 Mbps.
-All media is made available in file form only.
-We do not offer media in videotape form.
-You may choose to receive your files via download or shipping.
-For shipped orders, we load your files onto a USB Flash Drive and ship them to you worldwide.
+All media is made available in digital file form only.

 2. Full-resolution "Screener" clips